JTT-21/CS-PROJECT1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
+What aspect of security do load balancers protect?
 Availabiilty of data in case of a DDOS attack.
 What is the advantage of a jump box?_ The jumpbox prevents unwanted access from the public as it is the only means of access to the vms inside the virtual networks.
 It is the single point of access.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network logs and system performance.
 - Filebeat forwards and centralises log data.
 It collects log events and forwards them to elasticsearch or logstash for indexing.